gitenberg-dev/giten_site/letsencrypt/README.md

   * Store the OLD_MOD_TIME of the cert for later comparison to see if any update happened (which will *not* happen if we try to renew too soon)
   * Then we run letsencrypt-auto with these arguments:
     * --webroot -- Use the [webroot](https://letsencrypt.readthedocs.org/en/latest/using.html#webroot) plugin method
     * -w "$PROJECT_DIR"/letsencrypt/ -- Use this webroot root directory.
-A static path of "http://gitenberg.org/.well-known/acme-challenge/" --> letsencrypt/.well-known/acme-challenge/ *must* be configured
+A static path of "http://gitenberg.org/.well-known/acme-challenge/" --> letsencrypt/.well-known/acme-challenge/ *must* be configured.
+Let's Encrypt will automatically create a file at this location for the verification challenge.
     * -d www.gitenberg.org -d gitenberg.org -- These are the domains to create certs for
     * --debug -- currently Amazon AMI linux is not fully supported (but works fine)
     * --agree-tos -- Agree to the TOS with no prompting